-The Macro window will only display the Public sub.
+The Macro dialog box only displays the Public sub.

-I don’t want you to jump to the conclusion that all Public Subs will appear in the Macro window.
-Any Public sub which requires arguments, will also not appear in this window, but it can still be executed if we know how to reference it.
+I don’t want you to jump to the conclusion that all Public Subs will appear in the Macro window, as that is not true.
+Any Public sub which requires arguments, also does not appear in this window, but it can still be executed if we know how to reference it.

-When we think about Private subs, it is best to view them as VBA code which can only be called by other VBA code within the same module.
-For example, if Module1 contains a Private Sub, it cannot be called by any code in another module.
+When we think about Private Subs, it is best to view them as VBA code that can only be called by other code within the same module.
+So, for example, if Module1 contains a Private Sub, it cannot be called by any code in another module.

 Now let’s try to call the ShowMessage macro from Module2.

-But don’t worry, there are many ways to run a macro from another macro.
+There are many ways to run a macro from another macro.
+One such method allows us to run a Private Sub from another Module.
 If we use the Application.Run command, it will happily run a Private sub.
 Let’s change the code in Module2 to include the Application.Run command:

 Instead of an error, the code above will execute the ShowMessage macro.

-Enter the following code into the Workbook Module (notice that I have changed it to a Publc sub).
+Enter the following code into the Workbook Module (notice that I have changed it to a Public sub).

-We can call this from another macro by using the name of the object followed by the name of Public sub.
+We can call this from another macro by using the object’s name followed by the name of the Public sub.

-This means that we can run the Workbook_Open event without needing to actually open the workbook.
+This means that we can run the Workbook_Open event whenever we need to.
 If the sub in the Workbook Module is Private, we can still use the Application.Run method noted above.

 VBA functions are used to return calculated values.
-They have two main uses:
+They have two primary uses:

 - To calculate a value within a cell on a worksheet (known as User Defined Functions)